MicrosoftDocs/architecture-center/docs/guide/hpc/ansys-fluent-content.md

 |Standard_HB120-96rs_v3|	96|	1.06|
 |Standard_HB120rs_v3	|120	|1.00|

-For a multi-node configuration, you can multiply the wall-clock times by the number of nodes and the Azure hourly costs for XXX to compute total costs.
-For the current hourly costs, see Linux?
-Virtual Machines Pricing.
+For a multi-node configuration, you can multiply the wall-clock times by the number of nodes and the Azure hourly costs for HBv3-series VMs to compute total costs.
+For the current hourly costs, see [Linux Virtual Machines Pricing](https://azure.microsoft.com/pricing/details/virtual-machines/linux/#pricing).
 Here are the times for a multi-node configuration:

 VM size|	Number of nodes|	Number of cores|	Wall-clock time (hours)|
 |-|-|-|-|